-About 54 million US adults have arthritis and that number is expected to reach more than 78 million in 2040, according to a Centers for Disease Control and Prevention study.
+About 2.2 million Australians (9.3%) have osteoarthritis, affecting 12% of females and 6.8% of males and that number is expected to rise! according to the Australian Institute of Health and Welfare.
 It’s not just an old person’s problem anymore – 60 per cent of those affected are under 65.

 What is arthritis

 Arthritis is a joint-related disorder which involves inflammation in one or more joints of the body.
 It makes simple tasks, like cutting fruit, typing on your computer or walking to the car really difficult because there is swelling, stiffness and aching around the joints.

 There are more than 100 types of arthritis, but the main three are: